ai-companion-guides/ai-companion-guides.github.io/realistic-ai-girlfriend.md

 That in-depth article covers 15+ services and explains which ones currently provide the most convincing long-term AI companion experience.

+➡ For long-term memory features, read our guide to [AI sexting sites with memory](ai-sexting-sites-with-memory.md).

 ---

 *Updated September 2025 · SFW research only*